 Penalty notices Penalty notices are issued to parents as an alternative to prosecution and are intended to prevent the need for court action.
-If a pupil has frequent, and/or extended period of unauthorised absence, a prosecution may be considered, instead of a penalty notice.
-Penalty notices cannot be paid in instalments.
+If a pu pil has frequent, and/or extended period of unauthorised absence, a prosecution may I be considered, instead of a penalty notice.
+Penalty notices cannot be paid in instalme ents.
 Sanction Outcome First penalty notice (in a 3-year rolling period) The penalty is £80 (per parent/carer, per child) payable within 21 days, rising to £160 if paid between 22 and 28 days.
 (Failure to pay will usually result in prosecution.)
-Second penalty notice (in a 3-year rolling period) The second time a penalty notice is issued to the same parent for the same child the amount will be £160 per parent, per child (if paid within 28 days).
-There is no reduction in the amount if the penalty is paid early.
-(Failure to pay will usually result in prosecution.)
+Second penalty notice (in a 3-year rolling period) prosecution.)